 While we were on vacation this past summer, something big happened.
-Many of you no doubt have heard by now of the United Nations Office of the High Commissioner for Human Rights’ mapping report, which, among other things, details the human rights abuses committed by Rwandan troops against Hutu refugees in then-Zaire in 1996-1997.
+Many of you, no doubt, have by now heard of the United Nations Office of the High Commissioner for Human Rights’ mapping report, which, among other things, details the human rights abuses committed by Rwandan troops against Hutu refugees in then-Zaire in 1996-1997.
 The report, after a delay, is finally set to be made public today.

 Many of us, though, have already seen it, or parts of it, thanks to the French paper, Le Monde, which first leaked the report in late August.
 For those who haven’t, Jason Stearns, who blogs at Congo Siasa, has several excellent posts, starting with this round-up of the report’s most relevant sections.
 Anyone reading it will agree with AIAC favorite, Texas in Africa (TIA), who wrote, “The importance of this leaked report cannot be overstated.”
 And, as TIA, also notes, this report largely vindicates Howard French, who wrote about these crimes during that period for the New York Times.
-French, himself, recently wrote about the leaked report in the NYT.
+French, himself, recently wrote about the leaked report in the New York Times.
 If you read nothing else on this subject, read that.

 Predictably, the Rwandan government was none too pleased, particularly with the report’s implication that the crimes committed by Rwandan troops against Hutu refugees could constitute genocide.
 In an interview with Al-Jazeera, Louise Mushikiwabo, Rwanda’s Foreign Minister, remarked that “This report is a report that… for Rwanda is nothing new.”
 On that, her and I agree.
-Because, as French and (gasp!)
-Jeffrey Gettleman wrote in the NYT yesterday, Rwanda and the U.N. have found themselves in this position before.
+Because, as Howard French and (gasp!)
+Jeffrey Gettleman wrote in the New York Times yesterday, Rwanda and the U.N. have found themselves in this position before.
 The last time, it was the fall of 1994, when, as French and Gettleman report, “a team of United Nations investigators concluded that the Rwandan rebels who finally stopped the genocide had killed tens of thousands of people themselves.”
 That report, widely known as the Gersony Report, was later suppressed.

 Fast forward to 2010, a year in which Paul Kagame, leader of those same rebels, has been “re-elected” (by a whopping 93%) to a new term.
 Kagame, darling of the Western gatekeepers of Team (Aid) Africa, has also wasted no opportunity to lash out at the UN, as he recently did during a recent speech at the International Institute for Strategic Studies in London.
 Such attacks, as well as Kagame’s threat to pull Rwandan troops out of peacekeeping missions, most notably in Darfur, led to a very special visit to Kigali from UN Secretary General Ban-Ki Moon.
 The result?
 Rwanda’s troops will remain.
 What this means for the report will, I suppose, be revealed today.